Thoughts on Patriotism

 The very nature of patriotism is competition – us vs. them.
 Christianity is all about cooperation (without compromising obedience to Christ).

-The American way of life is a god for which we’ll kill.
+The American way of life (our national glory) is a god for which we’ll kill.
 Veterans’ memorials, with their flag-topped Asherah poles, are its shrines.
-I’m interested in the Kingdom way of life, for which I’ll die.
+I’m committed to the Kingdom way of life (God’s glory), for which I’ll die.

 “The kingdom of God – a king and a kingdom, but no state or land requiring violence to defend.”